IQTLabs/SkyScan/README.md

 *Airbus A321 at 32,000 feet*

 ## Overview
 Building image datasets for machine learning applications can be slow and expensive.
 SkyScan demonstrates a low-cost system that uses sensors to automate the building of datasets appropriate for computer vision models.
 SkyScan uses a ground-based camera and software-defined radio to capture images and correlated identity information of commercial aircraft.
-The SkyScan field kit software runs on a Raspberry Pi and all devices are low-power allowing the system to run for several hours off of a portable battery.
+The SkyScan field kit software runs on a Raspberry Pi and all devices are low-power, allowing the system to run for several hours off of a portable battery.

 ## Table of Contents
 1. [How it Works](#how-it-works)